rootadminWalker/autoencoder-siamese-experiments/README.md

-# person-reid
+# autoencoder-siamese-experiments
-A test repo for person reidentification model training
+A test repo for experimenting autoencoder and siamese networks